dave-p/TVHadmin-JS/README.md

 For an alternative version which requires a PHP-enabled web server see https://github.com/dave-p/TVHadmin

 ### Requirements
-- A recent version of TVHeadend (the latest development version preferred).
+- A recent version of TVHeadend (the latest version 4.3 preferred).
 - TVHeadend must be set up to use 'Basic' or 'Basic+Digest' authentication.
 - An up-to-date web browser on your client device.
-TVHadmin has been tested with Firefox and Chromium under Linux and Chromium on Android; IE will not work.
+TVHadmin has been tested with Firefox, Brave and Chromium under Linux and Chromium on Android; IE will not work.

 ### Installation
 - Log in to your TVHeadend server and `cd /usr/share/tvheadend/src/webui/static` (your distribution may have used a different directory for this).